There are several different options to learn and start using Linux.

 - CentOS - A free, enterprise-class, community-supported OS compatible with its upstream source Red Hat Enterprise Linux

 - RedHat Enterprise Linux - The most popular of the commercial distributions for those needing vendor support.
 Additional licensing costs apply as of July 2020

 - SuSE - Linux from Novell

-If you are new to the Linux community you may wish to start with Red Hat or Mandriva, as both distributions have very good installation programs and help sites geared toward newcomers.
+If you are new to the Linux community you may wish to start with CentOS or Fedora, as both distributions have very good installation programs and help sites geared toward newcomers and are free.